joubu/koha-howto/README.md

 % git clone https://github.com/joubu/koha-howto
 ```

-Then copy the file to your Koha repo.
-If you are using a virtual machine created with KohaDevBox:
+Then copy the how-to.pl and how-to.tt files to your Koha repo.
+If you are using a virtual machine created with KohaDevBox you can do the following after cloning the project inside your devbox:
 ```
-% cp how-to.pl /home/vagrant/kohaclone/
+% cp /home/vagrant/koha-howto/how-to.pl /home/vagrant/kohaclone/
-% cp how-to.tt /home/vagrant/kohaclone/koha-tmpl/intranet-tmpl/prog/en/modules/
+% cp /home/vagrant/koha-howto/how-to.tt /home/vagrant/kohaclone/koha-tmpl/intranet-tmpl/prog/en/modules/
 ```

 Restart Plack